How this works

 Why I make them

-I make only a few colour ways every year and my range is deliberately small and limited - there is quite enough choice in clothing out there on the internet!
-My hope is that my wool wear will keep you warm and dry, show a bit of flair (with the colour-blocking) and last for a long time.
+I make only a few colour ways every year and my range is deliberately small and limited - there is quite enough clothing out there on the internet!
+My hope is that my wool wear will keep you warm and dry, show a bit of flair (via the colour blocking) and last for a long time.

 My Life in the Wind